In London the Women’s Strike will assembly on 8 March at 1pm in Russell Square, Bloomsbury, London WC1B 5BE.

 To confront the impossibility of the women’s strike: there will activities and collective care for children of all ages and a collective kitchen will be operating.

 On 8 March 2018 women will strike and refuse to work.
 We will walk out of our kitchens, universities, brothels, schools, bedrooms, factories, hospitals and offices.
 We will strike from all the work we do, whether it is paid or unpaid.
 If you can strike on 8 March, do.
 If you need to book the day off work, do it now.
 Or call in sick on the day.
 Withdraw all the housework and domestic work you do everyday for free.
-If you have a partner, get them to care for the kids or make breakfast.
+If you have a partner who is not a woman, get them to care for the kids or make breakfast.

 The Women’s Strike will occur on International Women’s Day.
 We join a new international women’s movement, which has only grown in strength and determination since exploding onto the streets in recent years from Argentina to Poland, from Ireland to Mexico.

 The Women’s Strike defies the idea that all women need to do is tell our stories and speak out.
 We are exhausted from telling the same story, over and over again.
 We need action.

 The Women’s Strike is a strike for solidarity between women – women of colour, indigenous, working class, disabled, migrant, Muslim, lesbian, queer and trans women.
 On 8 March, in cities and towns across the UK we will meet each other on the streets and strike against a system of power that keep us isolated and divided from one another.

 The Women’s Strike is about realising the power we already hold – activating and nourishing resistance.
 It bursts into the centre of politics.
 It produces collective solutions to our individual experiences.
 It breaks the age-old story of female weakness.